tlindi/mynode-pwallet/README.md

 NO WARRANTIES OF ANY KIND!

-TAKE, KEEP AND VERIFY BACKUP DATA RESTORABILITY BY YOURSELF!
+**TAKE, KEEP AND VERIFY BACKUP DATA RESTORABILITY BY YOURSELF!**
+* Even install and uninstall do and restore backups, and fund are not on pWallet but phonixd.
 ---

 ### ToDo